|

 - "Birdy" suffered a broken collarbone, but

-Ed had fared far worse; he regained consciousness in a hospital,
+Ed had fared far worse - for other reasons; when he regained consciousness

-and was told by two police officers that he was under arrest for
+in a hospital, he was told by two police officers that he was under

 "pansy," who had been found underwater in his car and beaten